lgardner462/wa1/README.md

-This is the readme for ssh stuff

-directions go here

-what do you want here boss?

 <h1> READ THIS FIRST: </h1>

 The account approval process is a human process.
 This process usually takes between two and three school days but may take longer.
 You will not be able to login with these keys until the account approval and creation process is finished.
 Once this is finished you will receive a welcome email and you should then be able to login to the cluster.

 <h2>WHAT IS IN INCLUDED THIS ZIP</h2>
 * This README